Billa-Man/Mini-Projects/MovieLens/README.md

 ### MovieLens Recommender System

-Built a Recommender System using a small dataset whihc recommends a similar movie along with the one being searched for.
+Built a Recommender System using a small dataset which recommends a similar movie along with the one being searched for.

 #### [Dataset](https://www.kaggle.com/ayushimishra2809/movielens-dataset)